modern-influence-of-ancient-warriors

 The Battle of Allia (387 BCE)

 One of the most famous Celtic victories occurred at the Battle of the Allia, where a Gallic army under the chieftain Brennus defeated a Roman army and went on to sack Rome itself.
 The Gallic warriors overwhelmed the Roman forces with their ferocity and numbers, demonstrating that even the most powerful republic in Italy was vulnerable to Celtic arms.
 This event left a deep psychological scar on Rome and shaped Roman military reforms for generations.
+The famous phrase "Vae victis"—"woe to the vanquished"—was supposedly uttered by Brennus when the Romans complained about the weights used to measure their ransom gold.

-The Celtic Invasion of Greece and the Sacking of Delphi (279 BCE)
+The Celtic Invasion of Greece (279 BCE)

 In 279 BCE, a massive Celtic army invaded Greece, reaching as far as the sacred sanctuary of Delphi.
 The Celts were eventually driven back by a coalition of Greek states, but the campaign demonstrated the reach of Celtic military power.
 The invasion left a lasting impression on the Greek world, where Celtic warriors became synonymous with barbarian ferocity.
+The Greeks had previously encountered Celts as mercenaries in the service of Hellenistic kings, but the invasion of 279 BCE showed them as independent conquerors seeking territory and plunder.

 The Battle of Telamon (225 BCE)